Code-Institute-Submissions/mtopircean-project2/README.md

 #### IDE:
-1. GitHub: to deploy workspace, website and store database, but used to write also small pieces of code
+1. GitHub: to deploy workspace, website and store database, but used to write also small pieces of code.
 2. CodeAnywhere: support to write code and deploy via git to GitHub.
 3. GitPod: support to write majority of code and deploy via git to GitHub.